Failure Capital: The Asset No One Puts on a Balance Sheet

-Failure capital = the value accumulated because something didn’t work
+Failure capital = the value accumulated because something didn’t work.

 It wasn’t said casually.
 It wasn’t framed as a motivational quote.
-It was offered as a truth, especially for anyone serious about funding real solutions, not just scalable ideas.
+It was offered as a truth — especially for anyone serious about funding real solutions, not just scalable ideas.

 Since then, I’ve used this term often to describe the kind of capital that doesn’t show up in pitch decks or term sheets, but is absolutely required if you want to be experiential in how you fund, build, and support innovation.

+Failure capital is the cost of learning by doing.
 And more importantly, it’s the return you earn when you stay long enough to learn.

 What Failure Capital Actually Is

-And yet—most systems don’t reward it.
+And yet — most systems don’t reward it.

 Why Experiential Funding Requires Failure Capital

-Too often, we talk about funding as if it’s purely transactional:
+Too often, we talk about funding as if it’s purely transactional: write the check, measure the outcome, move on.

 But anyone who has actually built ecosystems knows that funding real solutions requires proximity.
 It requires iteration.
-It requires being willing to sit inside uncertainty long enough to understand what’s actually broken—and what’s just unpolished.
+It requires being willing to sit inside uncertainty long enough to understand what’s actually broken — and what’s just unpolished.

 You don’t become risk-averse.
+You become risk-literate.

 How This Has Shown Up in My Work